 Named for Masataka Taketsuru, the father of Japanese whisky and the label’s founder, this expression is blended for balance.
 Malt plays off notes of apple and butterscotch, while a spicy note flickers across the palate.
-It’s no wonder Jim Murray named it the best Japan has to offer for 2020.
+It’s no wonder Jim Murray named it the best Japan has to offer.

 Wild Turkey Master’s Keep Cornerstone Rye

 Cornerstone Rye is Wild Turkey’s fourth release in its limited-edition Master’s Keep Series, and to be quite frank, it’s hard to believe it hasn’t all been snapped up yet.
 Master distiller Eddie Russell concocted this expression using a secret stash of nine- to 11-year-old ryes.